 As an employer, you must comply with employment laws and ensure that termination is properly conducted.
 The Independent Contractors Act 2006 provides guidance on grounds for unfairness that may entitle a contractor to claim for an unjust dismissal.

 If you are uncertain as to whether you have adequate termination rights, we advise you seek guidance from one of our professional employment lawyers to ensure you make the correct decision.

 Are you in need of a contractor’s agreement?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.